 When I started my organization, I was ready to overcome any hurdle or obstacle.
-I spoke to whomever.
+I spoke to whoever would listen to me.
 My goal was to build a community center in Vancouver, WA by 2015.
 At the very least, it was going to be built by 2020 once our strategy showed the benefits.

-In the process of networking and meeting people who could help me build my community center, I finally found someone.
+In the process of networking and meeting people who could help me build my community center in the early 2000s, I finally found someone.
 His name is David Judd.
 He was the City of Vancouver’s Parks and Recreation Director.
 Not too long after meeting with him, the city laid him and several others off.
-Therefore, I’m forever grateful for this piece of documentation I now call the 5 steps to building a community center.
+Therefore, I’m forever grateful for this piece of documentation I now call the 5 steps to build a community center.

 On a night I was interested to learn about city planning, David sent me a great email on how to build a community center.
 This email has been a great blueprint of how to start and measure my progress.
 With the advancement of technology and location options, the details aren’t as current.

 Excluding the details of the email, this is the bones of how to build a community center.
 I’ve included the original emails with only a few edits.
 I hope this helps you create the community center your neighborhood needs.

 My Email to David